WorkSquash/Psych-Deluxe/README.md

 * Keoiki - Note Splash Animations
 * Smokey - Sprite Atlas Support
 * Nebula the Zorua - LUA JIT Fork and some Lua reworks
+* ThatRozebudDude - Some code and assets used from [FPS Plus](https://gamebanana.com/mods/44201) Engine
 _____________________________________

 # Features